-Oral GS-441524 (available as a suspension of 50 mg/ml and tablets of 50 mg tablet or 25 mg (half a 50 mg tablet)) can be used from the start of FIP treatment for the entire (e.g., 12-week/84-days) course.
+Oral GS-441524 (available as a suspension 50 mg/mL and tablets 50 mg (quad-scored)) can be used from the start of FIP treatment for the entire treatment course (e.g., 12-week/84-days; see later regarding the duration of treatment courses).
 It is important to support owners in medicating their cats, which can be challenging.
 Oral GS-441524 suspension or tablets can be given with a small treat (tablets can be crushed for this) or directly into the cat's mouth.
 Further study is needed to review the effect of food on absorption, but it is recommended to give in a small treat or on an empty stomach, leaving a gap of an hour or more before feeding a larger meal.
+Fasting cats overnight can increase their hunger to facilitate medicating in the morning, and similarly for an evening dose.
+However, starving kittens are never recommended as they cannot cope with this.
+Any withholding of food needs to be tailored to the age of the cat.